Skip to main content

 To follow this workshop, make sure you meet the prerequisites listed below.

-• Good knowledge of:
+• Good understanding of:

-• C programming and its linker
+• C programming and the linker

-• Call back functions and function pointers
+• Callback functions and function pointers

-• MQTT protocol and usage
+• MQTT protocol and its use

 • Embedded programming